Government Shutdown FAQs

 The Congressional Budget Office estimated the 2018–2019 shutdown cost the U.S. economy $11 billion, some of which was never recovered.

-Which federal facilities could be affected in Western New York?
+Which federal facilities are affected in Western New York?

-If a shutdown occurs, the following facilities and services in or near New York’s 26th District may experience impacts:
+During this shutdown, the following facilities and services in or near New York’s 26th District are experiencing impacts:

-If you have questions or need assistance with a federal agency during a shutdown, please contact my offices:
+If you have questions or need assistance with a federal agency during the shutdown, please contact my offices: